LikeMindNetworks/cordova-plugin-customurlscheme/README.md

 # LikeMindNetworks Fork
--Android: Adds the app to the share menu for text type data.
+- Android: Adds the app to the share menu for text type data.
+The app will recieve handleOpenURL with the text in the same manner as from custom urls.

 # Custom URL scheme PhoneGap Plugin
 #### launch your app by a link like this: `mycoolapp://`